cipharius/zig-tracy/README.md

 * Figure out why system sampling is broken
 * Tracy fibers support, would make sense paired with Zig async
-* Memory profiling support by creating custom allocator that instruments and acts as proxy
 * GPU zone markup support
 * Make it possible to fetch this module via zig package manager
 * Test callstack support